California Overtime Law & Overtime Calculator (2024)

 Double time overtime requirements in California

-Moreover, all the time spent working past 8 hours on the 7th consecutive day of work is also to be paid double the regular rates.
+Moreover, all the time spent working past 8 hours on the 7th consecutive day of work must also be paid double the regular rates.

-For example, this means that an employee with a $30 regular hourly rate working 13 hours for two weekdays will need to be paid $60 for 2 double overtime hours (12+1 hours over two days).
+For example, an employee with a $30 regular hourly rate working 13 hours for two weekdays will need to be paid $60 for 2 double overtime hours (12+1 hours over two days).

 So, once everything is added, the total sum for our proposed week would be the following: